Holy Trinity School, Crawley: History

-School places

-Admission to the school is by application only and the pupils come from an area within a ten-mile radius of Crawley.
-The school takes children from some independent schools as well as local state primary schools.
-The Governors give priority to those who regularly attend a place of Christian worship but they also try to offer as many other places as possible to those who particularly want the school because of its Christian foundation, ethos and values.

 Sport

 The school has a history of success within its basketball programme, having won the nationwide basketball U15 National Schools Conference, alongside becoming national champions in the U19 and U15 categories in 2015.
-Furthermore the programme has produced a number of players who have gone on to represent both the national team and compete overseas in the US.
+The programme has produced a number of players who have gone on to represent both the national team and compete overseas in the US.

 Records

 Holy Trinity has appeared in the Guinness Book of Records for holding the longest continuous basketball rally.
 Holy Trinity smashed the record of 60 hours and 3 seconds (set by Japan) and pushed the record to just over 72 hours.
 The record was set over 13–16 July 2007.

-However the school no longer holds the record.
+The school no longer holds the record.
 It was raised to 81 hours in 2008 in Tenerife.

 School productions

 The drama and music departments work with pupils to create productions every November, alternating between musicals and straight plays.
 Some productions are: